Millmoor: Tivoli End

 The Tivoli was a favourite amongst the fans.
 The stand holds up to 2,700.
-It was a terrace but was later seated during the club's time in the Football League Championship.
+It was originally a terrace but was later converted to an all-seater stand during the club's time in Division One.

 Railway End

 The Railway End is the away fans section where over 2,000 fans can be accommodated.
 This end is covered and all seated.
 An unusual feature is that away fans can only access this end by going down Millmoor Lane, which is a narrow alleyway.
-The acoustics on the railway end are said to be some of the best and fans can generate a lot of noise.
+The acoustics in the Railway End are said to be some of the best and fans can generate a lot of noise.
 If needed, away fans can be given additional seats in a section of the Millmoor Lane stand.

 The railway referred to in the stand's name is the now closed line to the former Rotherham Westgate railway station.

 Main stand

-Redevelopment work was started on this stand, however ceased and in November 2007 the club confirmed that it had no intentions to complete this stand or modernise any part of the stadium due to the difficulty in reaching a deal to purchase the land surrounding Millmoor from the previous chairman.
+Redevelopment work was started on this stand.
+However, work ceased and in November 2007 the club confirmed that it had no intentions to complete this stand or modernise any part of the stadium due to the difficulty in reaching a deal to purchase the land surrounding Millmoor from the previous chairman.
 This dispute later led to Rotherham United moving away from the stadium.
 The stand remains partly finished.